nizos/nizos.github.io/src/posts/serving-sites-with-nginx-quic/index.md

 Head over to [https://www.http3check.net/](https://www.http3check.net/) to verify that QUIC and HTTP/3 are supported on your site.

 {% image "./assets/verification.png", "QUIC verification", "QUIC verification" %}

+## Concluding Remarks

+With this _quic_ demonstration completed, there are a number of things to consider before using it.
+Given that internet service has gotten more reliable over the years, the likelihood of issues caused by dropped packages has become increasingly unlikely.
+At the same time, the amount of bandwidth saved makes it an attractive tradeoff especially on the server side.